thomasgillis/dbs/README.md

 - `.NOTPARALLEL` in a makefile will force the non-parallelization of the current `make` call on all the prerequisites + recipes.
 - `.PHONY` if a target is declared as `.PHONY` it will be executed only when explicitly requested by a `make` command or as a dependency.
 - the dependencies for a lib must be defined on the top level and forwarded to the `template` level.
 The top level will ensure that the associated `lib.complete` is done before entering the compilation itself.
 The `template` level will make sure that the lib is recompiled in the dependency has changed
+- the smaller case variables are internal to the `makefile` while the upper case variables are external (e.g. user-provided)